hazardous-sun/go-image-to-ascii/README.md

-# Image to ASCII
+# Image to Text

-This Go project converts images into ASCII art representations.
+This Go project converts images into UTF-8 art representations.